 Where we have come from...

 2015.
 You might call this our teenage years.
 The 2015 festival was ambitious, bold, and bigger than we could have imagined.
-It involved a four-month professional development series, bringing together thinkers, makers and do-ers from the Arts and Cultural Sector, it involved a series of networking events and shared studio practice, and we had a very juicy, ambitious one-day festival in Monbulk.
+It involved a four-month professional development series, bringing together thinkers, makers and do-ers from the Arts and Cultural Sector, it involved a series of networking events and shared studio practice, and we had a very juicy, ambitious one-day festival in Monbulk in a series of disused shops and their back yards..